veracity/veracity-documentation/sections/vap/file-storage-as-data-source/update-old-power-bi-file.md

 # Update old Power BI file connected to Data Fabric to connect to Data Workbench File storage

 Learn how to update your old Power BI file connected to Data Fabric to connect to Data Workbench File storage.
+If you are creating a new Power BI file, you have nothing to update, and you can skip this page.

 Depending on whether you use a Parameter or a URL and access key to contain the Data Fabric source, follow one of the instructions below.